Quantifying uncertainty in spikes estimated from calcium imaging data: Discussion

-where $z_t\geq 0$ for all $t$, and $z_t>0$ indicates the presence of a spike at the $t$th time step.
+A number of methods have been developed to estimate spike times from the fluorescence trace of a neuron~\citep{Theis2016-wd,Berens2018-wq,vogelstein2010fast,Jewell2018-de,Pachitariu2018-ew,Stringer2019-bi,Jewell2019-jw}.
+One line of work makes use of a simple model that relates the unobserved calcium $c_t$ and the observed fluorescence $Y_t$ at the $t$th time step \citep{vogelstein2010fast,friedrich2016fast,Jewell2018-de,Jewell2019-jw}, { } where $z_t\geq 0$ for all $t$, and $z_t>0$ indicates the presence of a spike at the $t$th time step.
 At most time steps, $z_t = 0$, corresponding to no spike.
 Between spikes, calcium decays exponentially at a rate $\gamma \in (0,1)$; $\gamma$ can be viewed as a property of the calcium indicator, and is taken to be known.
 Model \eqref{eq:obs-model} suggests estimating the underlying calcium $c_t$ by solving the optimization problem where $\lambda\geq 0$ is a tuning parameter that trades off the number of estimated spikes and the fit to the observed fluorescence \citep{Jewell2018-de}.
 The $\ell_0$ penalty $\sum_{t=2}^{T} 1_{(z_{t}\neq 0)}$ is non-convex, which has motivated a number of authors to consider a convex relaxation to \eqref{eq:l0-opt-complete} using an $\ell_1$ penalty~\citep{friedrich2016fast,vogelstein2010fast,Friedrich2017-vn}.
 An efficient dynamic programming algorithm that yields the global optimum to \eqref{eq:l0-opt-complete} has also been proposed \citep{Jewell2018-de,Jewell2019-jw}.